YcleptJohn/placement-report/report.md

 #### Duplicate Events

-There came a more serious challenge when we seemed to be receiving duplicate events from the data pipeline.
-This was detrimental to the service as it had the potential to pollute the data, creating inconsistencies that would be unfavourable when trying to create the single source of truth about bookings.
-So much so that it actually ended up being a focus for an entire month.
-I had to spend a lot of time investigating the exact cause of the duplication and struggled to come up with anything.
-I can remember looping in more experienced engineers, including those who created the data pipeline and the microservice architecture and none of them had an answer for me either.
+There came more serious challenges when we seemed to be receiving duplicate events from the data pipeline.
+This was detrimental to the service as it polluted the data and created inconsistencies in booking information.
+I had to focus solely on this problem for a few weeks as it was incredibly difficult to find the exact cause of the duplication.
+I even talked to experienced engineers, including those who built the data pipeline and microservice architecture, and none of them had an answer either.

-Eventually my suspicions lead to there being a deeper issue within CHIPS, moreover surrounding the webhooks that CHIPS sends to our systems when a booking is made.
-This would fall on the external Chauntry team to be fixed, but unfortunately, they were completely occupied with the ongoing thunderbird project.
-This meant that the problem wouldn't be fixed at its core for a long while, we had to work our way around this.
+Eventually I suspected that there was a deeper issue within CHIPS, moreover the webhook that CHIPS sends to HAPI when a booking is made.

-My original proposed solution was to implement a cache for the service.
+This would fall on the external Chauntry team to fix but unfortunately, they were completely occupied with the ongoing Thunderbird project.
+This meant that the problem wouldn't be fixed at its source and we had to work around it.

-This involved caching every booking that we received, as well as checking the cache before ever storing a booking.
-This *should* have allowed us to eliminate duplicate entries from ever being allowed to enter the database.
-I discussed this with various engineers around the business before starting it and everyone agreed that it was a sensible solution.
-However, once this had been implemented and tested it proved to be only partially effective.
-This puzzled me for a few days, as well as the engineers I spoke to about it.
-On paper and during local testing this change was undeniably a suitable solution.
-However, it just didn't behave correctly in production, we suspected this was to do with the fact the service ran across multiple instances in production causing a race condition.
-At this point I'd become frustrated with the project, I constantly kicked myself for not being able to provide a perfect solution.
+My originally proposed solution was to implement a cache for the service.
+This would cache every booking that we received, as well as checking the cache before ever storing a booking.
+On paper this *should* have eliminated the problem, and I even spoke to senior engineers before implementation and they all agreed.
+However, once this had been implemented and deployed it proved only partially effective.
+I was puzzled for a few days as were the engineers I spoke to.
+We suspected there was a race condition occurring between the two instances in production but struggled to work out why.
+I kicked myself in frustration for a few days at this point, it annoyed me that I couldn't solve this quickly.

-Finally, I concluded that nothing right now could solve the duplicate event issue on the ingested data.
+Finally, I concluded that nothing short-term could solve the duplicate event issue on the ingested data.
 Therefore, I decided to fix the issue by restructuring the database.
-It would now accept multiple entries for a single booking, but when requested we would **only** provide the most recent information.
+It would now accept multiple entries for a single booking, but when requested would **only** provide the most recent entry.
 This didn't feel very clean, but it was the only true solution on the table in the time frame, especially with the Chauntry team being completely occupied.

 #### Stakeholder Pressure

-During the difficulty with the duplicated events there was also pressure from above, our stakeholders were struggling to understand the value of booking history due to the time it was taking.
-I took this upon myself and spoke to all of the people I knew who were waiting for it to be ready.
-I got them all to send me the reasoning behind what they wanted and why, providing this to Mark and Han to help them convince the stakeholders.
-I received feedback from both of them that they really appreciated the initiative I showed, and it helped a lot with pursuing the project to completion.
+During the difficulty with the duplicated events there was also pressure from above, our stakeholders were struggling to understand the value of booking history especially with the time it was taking.
+I took it upon myself and spoke to all of the people I knew who were waiting for it to be ready.
+I collected a list of benefits and reasons for keeping the service and provided this to Mark to help convince the stakeholders.
+I received feedback from Mark and Han that they appreciated the initiative I showed as it helped them push for us to pursue the project to completion.
 This lifted my spirits and helped me get back on track instead of being in a rut of frustration.

 ### Thoughts and feelings